"Death is for the living and not for the dead so much."Departures

 — Roger Ebert

 is a Japanese film directed by Takita Yojiro, which won the Oscar

 for best foreign film in 2009.

 Kobayashi Daigo is a cello player in a classical orchestra in Tokyo, but when his cash-strapped ensemble is disbanded, he finds himself without a job.
-He decides to give up on music and move with his wife back to his hometown of Yamagata in northern Japan.
+He decides to give up on music and move with his wife back to his hometown in Yamagata prefecture, in northern Japan.